grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>AdditionalScrapeConfigs allows specifying a key of a Secret containing
+<p>AdditionalScrapeConfigs lets you specify a key of a Secret containing
 additional Grafana Agent Prometheus scrape configurations.
-SCrape configurations specified are appended to the configurations generated by the Grafana Agent Operator.
-Job configurations specified must have the form as specified in the official Prometheus documentation:
+The specified scrape configurations are appended to the configurations generated by Grafana Agent Operator.
+Specified job configurations must have the form specified in the official Prometheus documentation:
 <a href="https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config">https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config</a>.
-As scrape configs are appended, the user is responsible to make sure it is valid.
-Note that using this feature may expose the possibility to break upgrades of Grafana Agent.
-It is advised to review both Grafana Agent and Prometheus release notes to ensure that no incompatible scrape configs are going to break Grafana Agent after the upgrade.</p>
+As scrape configs are appended, you must make sure the configuration is still valid.
+Note that it&rsquo;s possible that this feature will break future upgrades of Grafana Agent.
+Review both Grafana Agent and Prometheus release notes to ensure that no incompatible scrape configs will break Grafana Agent after the upgrade.</p>
 </td>
 </tr>
 </table>